SannaJuoperi/LogBook_CyberSecurity/README.md

 19.11.2024  2 hours  Downloaded Docker and I listened video(16 min) about it.
 I also listened 11.11 lecture Starting the project.
 I followed the teacher guide and created booking_system_structure.sql.

+20.11.2024  2 hours  I rewatched 11.11 lecture and installed ZAP.
+I also created the necessary files in VS Code.

-I have worked 34 hours.
+I have worked 36 hours.